AhmedEssamYassin/MindfulClipboard/README.md

 * **Background Monitoring**: Runs as a lightweight background thread to monitor clipboard changes without interrupting your workflow.
 * **Internationalization**: Automatically detects your system language and displays the interface in your preferred language (currently supports English and Arabic).
 * **Cross-Platform**: Works on both Windows and Linux!
+### Keyboard Shortcut

+Press `Win+V` (or `Super+V` on Linux) to open the clipboard history popup.

+### System Tray

+Right-click the system tray icon to:
+- **Open Clipboard**: Show the clipboard history
+- **About**: View application information
+- **Quit**: Exit the application

+## Supported Languages

+* **English** (en) - Default
+* **Arabic** (ar) - Automatically detected for Arabic systems

+The application automatically detects your system's default language and uses the appropriate translations.
+If your language is not yet supported, it falls back to English.

+### Adding a New Language

+To add support for a new language:

+1. Create a new JSON file in the `locales/` directory named with the language code (e.g., `fr.json` for French)
+2. Copy the structure from `en.json` and translate all values
+3. The application will automatically detect and use the new language on systems configured for that locale

 ## Installation